 - JOUR 202-0 Philosophy of Modern Journalism or JOUR 370-0 Media Law & Ethics

-- JOUR 310-0 Media Presentation: News, JOUR 311-0 Media Presentation: Magazine, or JOUR 312-0 Media Presentation: Video Producing for Broadcast & the Web
+- JOUR 310-0 Media Presentation: News or JOUR 311-0 Media Presentation: Magazine or JOUR 312-0 Media Presentation: Video Producing for Broadcast & the Web

 Each year faculty are invited to nominate graduating students for program honors.
 To be eligible for program honors, students must have a cumulative GPA of 3.0 or above and be outstanding contributors to their respective programs.
 Additional criteria govern the selection of voice majors; see the coordinator of the voice and opera program for details.
 Faculty select only a small number of students in each program for program honors in a given year; for more information, contact the Office of Student Affairs in the Bienen School of Music.